hypermodeinc/modus-recipes/dgraph-modus-example/README.md

 The frontend is built with **Next.js** and **Tailwind**.

-### Features
+### Frontend Features

 - Search for movies by title or related fields.
 - View movie details, including release year, genres, and starring actors.
 - Get AI-driven recommendations for similar movies.

-### Running Locally
+### Running Frontend Locally

-1. Move into the frontend directory:
+Move into the frontend directory:

     ```bash
     cd frontend
     ```

-2. Install dependencies:
+Install dependencies:

     ```bash
     npm install
     ```

-3. Start the development server:
+Start the development server:

-    ````bash
+    ```bash
     npm run dev
     ```

-    ````

-4. Open the app in your browser: http://localhost:3000.
+4. Open the app in your browser: `http://localhost:3000`.

 ### Important